feyzullahas/SharePay/README.md

-Merkezi Olmayan Ortaklık Finansmanı ve Yönetimi

-Blockchain tabanlı bu sistem, işletme ortakları arasındaki gelir, gider ve borç yönetimini otomatikleştirerek muhasebe hatalarını, güven problemlerini ve manuel mutabakat ihtiyacını ortadan kaldırır.
-Stellar & Soroban altyapısı kullanılarak ortaklık yapıları şeffaf, hızlı ve güvenli şekilde yönetilir.
+Decentralized Partnership Financing & Management

+This blockchain-based system automates income, expense, and liability management between business partners — eliminating accounting errors, trust issues, and the need for manual reconciliation.
+Using Stellar & Soroban, partnership structures become transparent, fast, and secure.

-🚀 Proje Özeti
+🚀 Project Overview

-Bu platform;
-Ortaklık paylarını tokenlaştırır,
-Gider & borçları akıllı sözleşmeler üzerinden otomatik bölüştürür, Kazancı ortaklara anlık olarak dağıtır,
-Tüm finansal hareketleri blok zinciri üzerinde doğrulanabilir biçimde kaydeder.
-İşletmeler için tamamen merkeziyetsiz bir ortaklık yönetim altyapısı sunar.
+This platform:
+Tokenizes partnership shares
+Automatically splits expenses & liabilities via smart contracts Distributes profit to partners instantly
+Records all financial operations on the blockchain in a fully verifiable way It provides a fully decentralized infrastructure for partnership management.

 🔗 1.
-Ortaklık Finansal Akışının Mimari Özellikleri

-🏦 Ana Hazine (Kasa)
-Tüm büyük fonların tutulduğu hesap.
-Harcamalar çoklu imza (multisig) ile onaylanır.
+Architecture of the Partnership Financial Flow
+🏦 Main Treasury (Vault)
+The account where all major funds are stored
+Expenses require multisig approval
-Stellar Multisig ile güvence altına alınır.
+Secured via Stellar Multisig

-🎫 Ortaklık Payı (Tokenizasyon)
-Ortaklık payları XYZ-PAY adlı token ile temsil edilir.
-Her token, mülkiyet yüzdesini ve finansal sorumluluğu belirler.
-Asset Issuance mekanizmasıyla ihraç edilir.
+🎫 Partnership Share (Tokenization)
+Partnership ownership is represented by the XYZ-PAY token Each token defines ownership percentage and financial responsibility Issued through Stellar Asset Issuance

-📘 Gider & Borç Yönetimi
+📘 Expense & Liability Management
-Borç ve giderler bir Soroban Akıllı Sözleşmesi içindeki Borç Kayıt Defterine işlenir.
-Sözleşme otomatik mutabakat yapar ve her ortağa düşen payı hesaplar.
+Expenses and liabilities are recorded in a Soroban Smart Contract Ledger The contract automatically calculates each partner’s share Full on-chain reconciliation without manual effort

 💸 2.
-Gider ve Borçların Otomatik Bölüştürülmesi (Liability Pro-Rata)

-A) Giderlerin Otomatik Kesilmesi
-Gider tanımlanır (ör.
-100 XLM elektrik faturası).
-Ödeme yapılınca Soroban sözleşmesi tetiklenir.
-Ortaklık token oranına göre paylar hesaplanır.
-Her ortağın cüzdanından kesim talebi hazırlanır veya borç olarak işlenir.
+Automatic Expense & Liability Distribution (Liability Pro-Rata)
+A) Automatic Expense Allocation
+An expense is defined (e.g., 100 XLM electricity bill) A Soroban contract is triggered when the payment occurs Token share percentages determine each partner’s portion Each partner’s wallet is charged or assigned a liability entry

-B) Borçların Kaydedilmesi
+B) Liability Recording
-Örneğin bir kredi alındığında ana para + faiz taksitleri sözleşmeye işlenir.
-Vade geldiğinde ödeme yükümlülüğü otomatik olarak ortaklar arasında paylaştırılır.
+Loans or credit installments (principal + interest) are logged in the contract When due, liabilities are automatically split according to share percentages

 ✅ 3.
-Kârın Otomatik Dağıtılması
-İşletme geliri Hazine Hesabına girer (örn.
-1000 XLM).
-Dağıtım sözleşmesi tetiklenir.
-Sistem, kârı anında ortakların Stellar cüzdanlarına transfer eder.
-Stellar’ın düşük işlem ücretleri sayesinde dağıtım hızlı ve neredeyse ücretsizdir.
+Automatic Profit Distribution
+Revenue enters the Treasury Account (e.g., 1000 XLM) The distribution contract is triggered
+The system instantly transfers each partner’s share to their wallet

+Thanks to Stellar’s low fees, distribution is fast and nearly free.

 🛠️ 4.
-MVP / Hackathon Odaklı Fonksiyonlar
+MVP / Hackathon-Focused Core Functions
-Bu iki akıllı sözleşme projenin çekirdeğini oluşturur:
+These two smart contracts form the core of the MVP:

-1️⃣ kaydet_ve_bolustur_gider(gider_miktari, gider_aciklamasi)
+1️⃣ record_and_split_expense(amount, description)
-Gideri Borç Kayıt Defterine işler.
-Ortakların payına düşen borç otomatik hesaplanır.
+Logs the expense into the Liability Ledger Automatically calculates each partner’s share

-2️⃣ kar_dagit(gelir_miktari)
+2️⃣ distribute_profit(revenue_amount)
-Gelir miktarını alır.
-Token oranlarına göre XLM transferlerini otomatik gerçekleştirir.
-Bu minimal yapı, ortaklık yönetim sisteminin gücünü hızlıca gösterir.

-📐 Mimari Genel Görünüm
-Stellar → Hızlı, ucuz, güvenli transfer altyapısı Soroban → Gider/borç/kâr hesaplamalarını yapan akıllı sözleşmeler Multisig → Harcamaların ortak oylaması
-Tokenizasyon → Ortaklık paylarının dijital temsili
+Takes total income
+Transfers XLM to each partner based on token share percentages This minimal setup clearly demonstrates the power of decentralized partnership management.

+📐 System Architecture Overview
+Stellar → Fast, low-cost, secure transaction layer Soroban → Smart contracts for expenses, liabilities, and profit logic Multisig → Shared approval for spending
+Tokenization → Digital representation of partnership shares

-📦 Kullanılan Teknolojiler
+📦 Technologies Used
 Stellar
 Soroban Smart Contracts
-Rust (sözleşme geliştirme)
+Rust (smart contract development)
 Stellar Asset Issuance
 Multisig Wallet Architecture

-📘 Kurulum & Çalıştırma (MVP için)
+📘 Setup & Running (For MVP)
-MVP’de fonksiyonlar doğrudan Stellar/Soroban test ağında çalıştırılır.
+In the MVP, functions run directly on the Stellar & Soroban test network.
-Soroban CLI kurulumu
+Install Soroban CLI
-Proje sözleşmesinin testnet’e deploy edilmesi
-Ortaklık Tokenı’nın oluşturulması
-Hazine & ortak cüzdanlarının hazırlanması kaydet_ve_bolustur_gider ve kar_dagit fonksiyonlarının çalıştırılması (Dilersen buraya adım adım komutlar ekleyebilirim.)
+Deploy the smart contract to testnet
+Create the Partnership Token
+Prepare the Treasury & partner wallets
+Run record_and_split_expense and distribute_profit functions
+(If you want, I can add step-by-step commands here.)

-🧩 Yol Haritası
+🧩 Roadmap

-✔️ Gider & borç sözleşmesi
+✔️ Expense & liability contract
-✔️ Kâr dağıtım sözleşmesi
-🔜 Ortaklık içi oylama modülü
+✔️ Profit distribution contract
+🔜 Partnership voting module
-🔜 Web dashboard (ön yüz)
+🔜 Web dashboard (frontend)
-🔜 Gerçek zamanlı cüzdan takip ekranı
+🔜 Real-time wallet monitoring panel
-🔜 Off-chain muhasebe entegrasyonu
+🔜 Off-chain accounting integration

-🤝 Katkıda Bulunma
+🤝 Contributing

-Forkla
+Fork the repository
-Yeni bir branch aç (feature/...)
+Create a new branch (feature/...)
-PR aç
-Kod incelemeleri sonrası birleştirilir
+Submit a Pull Request
+Your changes will be reviewed and merged

-📄 Lisans
+📄 License
-MIT Lisansı altında açık kaynaktır.
+This project is open-source under the MIT License.